erronny/Library-Management-System/README.md

 # Library-Management-System
 ### OverView
+1. Executive Summary
+3. System Overview
+4. Guidlines
-1. Version
+5. Version
-2. Database
+6. Database
-3. Migrate & Operations
+7. Migrate & Operations
-4. Book Module/app segment
+8. Book Module/app segment
-5. Auth Module/app segment
+9. Auth Module/app segment

 ### Executive Summary
-As we know, every web app depends upon CRUD Operations.

-### System Overview
+As we know, every web app depends upon CRUD Operations, And we also going to focus on mostly CRUD.
+Cread, Read Update and Delete are permformed by in almost every software.
+Here we are not talking about code optimization, consider if your website takes too longer time for creating comments user get frustrated and leave b/w operation.
+Here we are not going to perform whole operation, we are going to talk about book and Auth module, that contains majorly CRUD.

 ### Guidlines
+Here we didn't follow standard documentry rules, we are going to explain in form of blog.
+Nowadays blog format are more effective, writing a log is easy and can be completed in one day so we using this format.
+Read entire atricle to understand whats inside the appliocation.

 ### Versions
 Python - 3.8.10 \